bjvanst/zmk-config/README.md

 # zmk-config

-A ZMK config for the [Sweep](https://github.com/davidphilipbarr/Sweep), a small, 34-key split keyboard.
+A ZMK config for the [Sweep](https://github.com/davidphilipbarr/Sweep).
+A small, 34-key, split keyboard.